DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 2D Artist & Narrative Designer Meeting Notes.md

 - Backdrop for the text (to replace the black box that the text sits on top of)
 - Backdrop for the speaker's tag
 	- Ideally, this should be big enough to fit all of the characters' names

+### Other Stuff

+- In the upgrade room, the crystals are just jutting out of the